 What Compensation Can You Receive?

 Our firm has spent decades fighting for the maximum compensation available for our clients.
-We can seek both economic and non-economic damages:
+We can seek both economic and non-economic damages.

 - Disfigurement (non-economic loss): Such as scarring and permanent changes to your anatomy, such as the loss of an arm or leg.